Elios-FPT/EliosAIService/docs/project-overview-pdr.md

 - ✅ **Flexibility**: Easy to swap external services (OpenAI → Claude → Llama)
 - ✅ **Maintainability**: Clear separation of concerns and responsibilities
 - ✅ **Team Scalability**: Teams can work on different layers independently
+- ✅ **NEW**: Workflow orchestration decoupled from business logic via LangGraph
+- ✅ **NEW**: Observability injected via callbacks, not hardcoded

 ## Technology Stack